Ashishjaiswal181/Computer-simulation/README.md

 - The fifth simulation is based on Chi-square method of testing a system on how well it produces a random number or is the system biased or unbiased using a example of dice rolling system.

+- The sixth simulation is based on Covariance and Correlation of two random numbers which tells us about the extend of relation between two random numbers taken/generated.

 ### More programs will be added to the repository as the semester proceeds.
 Thank you!